• Skip to primary navigation

 For more information about medical marijuana, including legalities, dosage, side effects, and more, refer to our article, Cerebral Palsy and Medical Marijuana.

 Talk to your child’s doctors about medications that could help them.
-It’s important to weigh the potential benefits with the risk of side effects.
+It’s essential to weigh the potential benefits against the risk of side effects.

 Lifelong Financial Assistance for Your Child's Birth InjuryCerebral Palsy